xesscorp/XuLA2/FPGA/LX25/README.rst

     HostIoToI2c:
         This design allows a host PC to talk to an I2C peripheral.

-	LedDigitsWings/:
-		A design that uses three StickIt!
-LED Modules for testing the wing connectors on the StickIt! motherboard.

     ramintfc_jtag/:
         This design is used by GXSLOAD when it needs to read or write the contents of the SDRAM on the XuLA board.